-Smoked Jalapeño Poppers are stuffed with seasoned cream cheese, then wrapped in bacon and smoked for exceptional flavor!
+Traeger Smoked Jalapeno Poppers are stuffed with seasoned cream cheese, then wrapped in bacon and smoked on a Traeger grill for amazing flavor!
 They're a popular appetizer for game day, tailgate parties and backyard cookouts.

 The smoky flavor acts like an extra ingredient in these homemade poppers.
 If you like a little extra kick, throw in some hot sauce, red pepper flakes, or chili powder before wrapping jalapeños with a slice of bacon.

-- wood pellet grill (or other type of smoker)
+- Traeger wood pellet grill (or other type of smoker)

 - hardwood pellets (mesquite or cherry wood works well)

 - oven safe wire rack